usmc-Blockhead/usmc-Blockhead/README.md

 - 👋 Hi, I’m @usmc-Blockhead
 - 👀 I’m interested in Web Development, Backend, SQL, and DevOps with Python, Full Stack Web + Mobile Development
-- 🌱 I’m currently learning HTML before I start NuCamp Bootcamp on June 20th, 2022 to learn all the above
+- 🌱 I’m currently attending NuCamp Bootcamp to learn all the above
 - 💞️ I’m looking to collaborate on anything where you will be patient with my green skills.
 I am green, but I am a fast learner.
 - 📫 How to reach me here on github